-I've been thinking a lot about simplicity lately, partly because simplification is a major outcome of knitting fog and partly because I am starting to feel a bit overwhelmed by articles with titles like 'N top tips to improve your Customer Experience' or similar where N is usually an odd number between 5 and 25 . … Continue reading The one essential rule you must adhere to when defining – and implementing – customer strategy.
+I've been thinking a lot about simplicity lately, partly because simplification is a major outcome of knitting fog and partly because I am starting to feel a bit overwhelmed by articles with titles like 'N top tips to improve your Customer Experience' or similar where N is usually an odd number between 5 and 25 . … Continue reading The one essential rule for customer strategy

 Is there a recipe for transformation?
 Can a business genuinely transform itself to be customer-led?
 How do you get started?
 I attended a breakfast discussion on the topic of transformation with a group of fellow Comotion associates recently and whilst these questions are straightforward, some of the answers challenge accepted wisdom on strategy and transformation.
 The roadmap … Continue reading Transforming to a customer-led business: a potential model